-If you are on a budget and you want to block out noises getting into your house, one of the best options are moving blankets.
+If you are on a budget and want to block out noises getting into your house, moving blankets is one of the best options.

 The blankets are cheap, easy to use, and highly effective at soundproofing a house.

 Like acoustic blankets, moving blankets work by reducing sound reverberations, noise reflection, and echoes through absorption.

 Also known as moving pads or furniture pads, moving pads are made to be placed around furniture and fragile items during transportation.

 There are many types of moving blankets.
 There are those stitched entirely from polyester, others from cotton, and others from non-synthetic fabrics.